.

 Focusing on topics such as time management, community enrichment, health and wellness, and financial literacy, I work closely with students, faculty, staff, and partners to identify critical resources, provide targeted guidance and help to remove boundaries for students when they encounter challenges to their success, and lead strategic initiatives associated with diversity, equity, and inclusion, crisis management systems and resources, and holistic student success programming that supports students’ mental health, physical health, financial health, and persistence.

-In a given day, I may be meeting with students to help them develop systems and strategies to overcome barriers and access resources and services, working with the Completion, Persistence, and Retention (CPR) team to support and oversee the collection, tracking, and review of student success indicators, or consulting with the Dean of Academic Affairs to facilitate the academic accommodations process.
+In a given day, I may be meeting with students to help them develop systems and strategies to overcome barriers and access resources and services, working with the Completion, Persistence, and Retention (CPR) team to support and oversee the collection, tracking, and review of student success indicators, or consulting with the Associate Vice President of Academic Affairs to facilitate the academic accommodations process.

 What do you find rewarding / fulfilling about your Advisor position?